fannheyward/coc-deno/README.md

 ## Usage

 1. make sure you have Deno v1.7+ installed `deno --version`
-2. run `:CocCommmand deno.initializeWorkspace` in your project
+2. run `:CocCommand deno.initializeWorkspace` in your project

 ## Commands